 Interesting to Know

-This saves time from having to wait a long time to get it cured, before finishing the job off.
+This saves time from having to wait a long time to get it cured before finishing the job.
 The biggest drawback is that this isn’t waterproof, which could make it hard to use in many outdoor locations.
 You can do it, but making repairs outside is better suited for environments that receive little rainfall throughout the year.
 So unless you’re in a precipitous locale, make a run for the Donald Durham’s Putty.

 - It doesn’t crumble, even if placed in a dry environment.

-- The powder consistency of the putty eliminates common issues that are found on premixed competitors (such as drying/crumbling).
+- The powder consists of the putty that eliminates common issues that are found in premixed competitors (such as drying/crumbling).

 - It can be colored or stained during the mixing process.